Community prayer

 There is also an ecumenical significance in our prayer as we are “a church unified simply in the Word of God” (Dr Rowan Williams).
 Every Sunday night we celebrate the diversity of the community through an ecumenical service.

-Members are also encouraged to spend time in private prayer “approaching God in a spirit of real humility and a devotion that is open to Him alone, and free from distracting thoughts.”
+We are also encouraged to spend time in private prayer “approaching God in a spirit of real humility and a devotion that is open to Him alone, and free from distracting thoughts.”
 (Rule of St Benedict Chapter 20).